Korzre/korzre/README.md

 Later, I explored game development with **Java**, where I built a few 2D games.
 Though that phase was brief, it sparked a deep passion for **creating systems** that feel alive and purposeful.

-Today, I focus fully on **Web and Mobile Development**, delivering fast, reliable, and scalable software.
+Today, I focus fully on Web, delivering fast, reliable, and scalable software.

 ---